Pinoy Big Brother: 737: The House

 The facade of the house now extends to the previous facade of Pinoy Dream Academy but the house's floor plan still remained unchanged since Pinoy Big Brother: Teen Edition 4 aside from those few modifications.

 The House Concept for this season is all about Pinoy Pop.
 Inspired by the mix of modern and classic Filipino Pop Culture, it was designed by J-Designs featuring the graphic illustrations by Rocketship Creative Design Lab.

 The Living Room featured the different placards and signage of different routes of the most iconic mode of transportation in the country, the Jeepney which was also featured in the house as a pop up design.

 The Dining and Kitchen Area was inspired by the Filipino fiesta and it features a replica of the iconic Sorbetes cart that served as the kitchen island.
 It also featured a Burger stand, a Fishball cart as a pop up wallpaper.

 The Bedrooms were now larger than the three previous seasons.
 The Boys' Bedroom design featured large bottle caps or tansans with some Filipino words of courtesy and wise phrases inscribed in those tansans.
 The Girls' Bedroom featured large abaniko fans, which were part of the accessories of a classic Filipino women and it shows femininity.
 The confession room featured graphic tile patterns and traditional Capiz windows.
 The chair looks like a remnant of a calesa.

 The garden still retained the swimming pool that dominated the whole area.
 The activity area also remained featuring different traditional Filipino games as murals.

+Hosts

+The season was hosted by Toni Gonzaga, Bianca Gonzalez, Robi Domingo and Enchong Dee.
+Mariel Rodriguez, who served as the last celebrity houseguest, returned to the show after five years to host the Big Night.